praneetog/praneetog/README.md

 ### Hi there 👋
+🌱 I’m a MERN stack Developer
-🌱 I’m currently learning on Full-Stack Web Development 🔭 I’m currently working on Backend Development
+🔭 I’m currently working on Backend Development